monim67/poetry-bumpversion/README.rst

     search = '__version__ = "{current_version}"'
     replace = '__version__ = "{new_version}"'

-You can also define replacements if you have same search/replace patterns across multiple files.
+You can define replacements if you have same search/replace patterns across multiple files.

 .. code:: toml